ariejan/firefly/README.md

     Parameters:
-      url - Long URL to share (required) key - The sharing key, specified in `config.ru` (required) target - Target to share to, currently only `twitter` is supported (required) title - Title of text to use in the tweet (optional)
+      url - Long URL to share (required) key - The sharing key, specified in `config.ru` (required) target - Target to share to.
+E.g. 'twitter' or 'hyves' (required) title - Title of text to use in the tweet (optional)

 # Bugs, Feature Requests, etc.